Bruno Merín

 Welcome to my homepage !

-I am the Head of the ESAC Science Data Centre of the European Space Agency (ESA) at ESAC, near Madrid, Spain.
+I am the Head of the ESAC Science Data Centre and the CHEOPS Project Scientist for the Guest Observers Programme of the European Space Agency (ESA) at ESAC, near Madrid, Spain.

 My work-related interests are: